 Three days, a terrific havoc of rock, punk, and metal, three days, one place- the Hellfest Open Air!
 Not for the faint hearted, this is one European music festival that has some seriously heavy music.
 In fact, not just Europe, but one of the heaviest music festivals in the world.
 Leaving no niche of the rock genre unturned the Hellfest Open Air France makes it to the list of biggest music festivals in France.

-This year look forward to some of the craziest performances by the god of metal, Linking Park, Deep Purple and Airbourne among many others.
+This year look forward to some of the craziest performances by Deftones, Marilyn Manson, and Stone sour among many others.

 Not to be missed: Some serious headbanging!

 19. Elevate, Austria

 Held in the capital city of Graz, the Elevate Austria is not just a music festival, but a coming together of great minds.
 There are forums and discussions on music along with enlightening workshops.
 Owing to its title as "Festival for contemporary music, art, and political discourse", this festival throws light upon diverse topics.
 Every year, a topic is picked for further discussions and related actions.

 The festival is organized by an NGO that works towards the betterment of civilization.
 However, if you thought this drifts away from the crux of the music, hold on till you experience it.
 Some parts of the program like the film festival, are free of charge too, encouraging maximum participation.
 The determination to break free from conventions is what keeps this festival thriving.

 Dates: 28th February to 4th of March 2018

 Not to be missed: Spectacular performances by Peter Broderick, Ben Frost, Misonica and a ton others.

 Image source: wikimedia.org